andersfuf/UIS_Prototype/README.md

 Example:
 >psql -d{database} -U{user} -W -f schema.sql

-For Ubuntu do like OSX.
-Add host (-h127.0.0.1) to psql.
-Example:
+For Ubuntu add host (-h127.0.0.1) to psql:
 >psql -d{database} -U{user} -h127.0.0.1 -W -f schema.sql

-For WINDOWS: In addition whatever trouble you may be in, running psql needs a codepage set by invoking cmd like this:
+For WINDOWS: In addition whatever trouble you may be in, running psql needs a codepage set by invoking a cmd shell like this:
 > cmd /c chcp 65001

 This makes a subshell with the codepage set to UTF8. 'cmd /c chcp 1252' makes a subshell with the codepage set to 1252.